rogergale/DWP/README.md

 # GCP

-Once this SpringBoot application is running please use the following URL from either a web browser or Postman as a GET request:
+Once this SpringBoot application (geographic-search-service) is running please use the following URL from either a web browser or Postman as a GET request:

 http://localhost:8181/geographicsearch/users/London/50